 As a ballpark figure of the time investment required, I’ve used two different tutors over the past four years here in Osaka.
-For a few months prior to passing the N5, I attended a language school in Tannimachi, Osaka where the cost for four, 90-minute lessons per week was about ¥30,000 per month.
+For a few months prior to passing the N5, I attended a Japanese language school in Tannimachi, Osaka where the cost for four, 90-minute lessons per week was about ¥30,000 per month.
 Later, I was able to hire a private tutor for about ¥3,000 per 90-minute lesson.
 Although I didn’t pass the N4 at the time, my conversational language skills improved a great deal thanks to the more communication-focused nature of our three lessons per week.
 Admittedly, ¥36,000 each month was a big investment but overall I think it was worthwhile for the time I was there.

 Group vs private